“Mommy, is that Lady Gaga?”

 - Reading Rockets: Teaching Inference

-- Confronting the Puzzle of Nonverbal Learning Disabilities (targeted interventions for, textbook to purchase)
+- Confronting the Puzzle of Nonverbal Learning Disabilities (targeted interventions for, a textbook to purchase)

 - Free printables on inference and other ideas from Pinterest